sebaJoSt/BlaeckSerial/README.md

  Element|Type    |  DESCRIPTION:
  -------|--------| ---------------------------------------------------------------------------
- `MSGKEY`| byte |  Message Key, A unique key for the type of message being sent `MSGID` | ulong|  Message ID,  A unique message ID which echoes back to transmitter to indicate a response to a message (0 to 4294967295)
+ `MSGKEY`| byte |  Message Key, A unique key for the type of message being sent; 1 byte transmitted `MSGID` | ulong|  Message ID,  A unique message ID which echoes back to transmitter to indicate a response to a message (0 to 4294967295); 4 bytes transmitted
  `DATA`  | (varying)| Message Data, varying data types and length depending on message `SymbolID` | uint | Symbol ID number
  `SymbolName` |String0 | Symbol Name - Null Terminated String